AGENDA

 #3 The following business items may be approved by one motion and a vote.
 If any one member of the Council so desires, any matter listed can be moved to a separate agenda item.
 (ACTION ITEM)

-(a) MINUTES: Council may wish to waive the oral reading of the minutes and approve the minutes from the following meetings: Budget Development meetings of June 3, 4, 5, 2025; and Clarification and Regular Council meetings of July 17, 2025.
+(a) MINUTES: Council may wish to waive the oral reading of the minutes and approve the minutes from the following meetings: Budget Development meeting of June 10, 2025; Work Session meeting of July 10, 2025; Special City Council meetings of September 18, and October 2, 2025; and Special Joint City/County/PDA Meeting of October 2, 2025.

-(d) POCATELLO ARTS COUNCIL REAPPOINTMENT: Council may wish to confirm the Mayor’s reappointment of Deleena Foster to continue serving as a member of the Pocatello Arts Council.
-Deleena’s term will begin October 21, 2025 and expire October 21, 2028.
+(d) ANIMAL SHELTER ADVISORY BOARD REAPPOINTMENT: Council may wish to confirm the Mayor’s reappointment of Cassandra Cole to continue serving as a member of the Animal Shelter Advisory Board.
+Cassandra’s term will begin August 18, 2025 and will expire August 18, 2027.

 Agenda Item #4